 What is the nutrient content of superfoods?
 What are their alternatives?

-However, they are not the only foods with those characteristics: many foods that are part of traditional cuisines and that can be easily found in farmer’s markets and supermarkets share the very same characteristics that make some food “super”.
+However, they are not the only foods with those characteristics: many foods that are part of traditional cuisines, and that can be easily found in farmer’s markets and supermarkets, share the very same characteristics that make some foods “super”.

-The nutritional data of most food is, however, easily found in databases curated by national agencies, such as the United States Department of Agriculture, and we can use that data to discover food that can be just as nutrient dense as more expensive superfoods, and re-discover traditional ingredients grown and used locally.
+The nutritional data of most food is, however, easily found in databases curated by national agencies, such as the United States Department of Agriculture.
+We can use this data to discover food that can be just as nutrient dense as more expensive superfoods, and re-discover traditional ingredients grown and used locally.